patching...

 Chicago without the Wrigley Building.
 Paris sans the Eiffel Tower.
 Skokie without Kaufman’s Deli.
 Hard to imagine and now no one will have to.

-Kaufman’s owner Bette Dworkin recently purchased the property on Dempster Street and has started rebuilding the store that was devastated by fire last November.
-Dworkin had considered moving west to Morton Grove, but with the help of her 76-year-old mother, Judy Kaufman’s will remain a Skokie destination.
+Kaufman’s owner Bette Dworkin recently purchased the property on Dempster Street and has started rebuilding .
+Dworkin had considered but with the help of her 76-year-old mother, Judy Kaufman’s will remain a Skokie destination.

 “There is a very strong component of people that know where we are, and even if we moved across the street—any move is going to have an effect on your business,” she said.